County’s Citizen Police Academy ‘intriguing, interesting’ grads say

 The Budget Committee awarded $18,000 in total to preserve and promote Biddeford’s history through these three organizations—about 78 cents per resident.

-In summary: The Budget Committee received $1,974,957 in funding requests from social service and nonprofit partners and awarded$1,376,486.50—about 69.7% of what was requested.
+The Budget Committee received $1,974,957 in funding requests from social service and nonprofit partners and awarded $1,376,486.50—about 69.7% of what was requested.
 Some requests were partially funded, and others not funded at all.

 These awards make up 2.9% of the City’s $47,821,494 municipal appropriation.
 In contrast, the largest cost drivers of the municipal budget and use of tax dollars remain Public Safety ($14,773,566) and Public Works ( $6,051,410)—with $20,824,976 budgeted this year across Police, Fire, EMS, Public Works, sanitation, and city infrastructure.
 The largest portion of those costs is for salaries and wages for the essential staff who protect public safety, plow and maintain roads, pick up trash, and keep the city’s systems functioning year-round.